VinceVanna/ERISA-Recovery-Dev-Challenge-2025/README.md

   ```
   env\Scripts\activate
   ```
-  * If asked what which interpreter to use
+  * If asked which interpreter to use
     1. Do 'Ctrl+Shift+P' on Windows or 'Cmd+Shift+P' on Mac
     2. Type ```Python: Select Interpreter```
-    3. Choose the env that was created or set up a new env using python 3.9.13+
+    3. Choose the env that was created or set up a new env using Python 3.9.13+
   * Must be in the Python env
   5. Cd into the backend folder ```./backend/```
   ```